 Yves Klein (1928-19626)

-We Perform Yves Klein art authentication.
-Yves Klein appraisal.
-Yves Klein certificates of authenticity (COA).
-Yves Klein analysis, research, scientific tests, full art authentications.
+We perform Yves Klein art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Yves Klein or we will sell it for you.

 Yves Klein was a French Dadaist painter born in Nice to painters Fred Klein and Marie Raymond.
 Klein was by no means a typical academic artist, and spent much of his life in other pursuits such as travel and sport.
 Klein became famous for his monochromatic paintings, most of which were primarily blue by the 1950s.

 In 1947, Klein became involved in the sport of judo, which for him was a way to channel his sense of adventure and spirituality.
 Though he did not have much formal artistic training, Klein went right to work in the art world.
 He participated in music and stage performances and traveled to Italy, Germany and England.
 It was while Klein was in London that he got a job working in a shop and learning gold leaf gilding.
 Klein would travel again to Ireland in 1950, then in 1951 to study Spanish in Madrid.
 From 1952 to 1953, Klein lived in Japan and studied at a judo center there while giving French lessons to support himself.
 His goal of becoming a judo instructor was eventually foiled, so Klein took to art instead.